-Between 1995 and 1998, three types of drilling were undertaken on behalf of Reunion at Maligreen, namely percussion, RC and diamond drilling.
+Between 1995 and 1998, three types of drilling were undertaken at Maligreen Project, namely percussion, RC and diamond drilling.
+The drilling was undertaken on behalf of Reunion.

 Percussion drilling was conducted in two phases.
 In August 1995, the initial percussion drilling phase was undertaken by Drillwell (Pvt) Ltd. A total of 369 drillholes totalling 15,385 m were drilled during the initial phase.
 These drillholes were drilled at an inclination of -45° to a depth of between 40 m and 50 m.